Nityant17/Quickdraw_IAI_Project/README.md

 # AI Pictionary 🎨

 An authentic, real-time sketching game powered by **Convolutional Neural Networks (CNNs)**.
-This project was developed as part of the **Microsoft AI Unlocked Hackathon**, where it reached the **Top 50**.
 It uses a custom-trained model on the Google QuickDraw dataset to recognize hand-drawn doodles instantly in the browser.

 ---